Percutaneous Tibial Nerve Stimulation

 Prior to Procedure

-Let your doctor know about any medicine or supplements you are taking.
+The doctor will need to know about any medicine or supplements you are taking.

 Description of Procedure

 The sessions can be done in a doctor’s office.
 You will be sitting with at least one leg raised.
 A small needle is inserted through the skin by the ankle.
 A small sticky pad will be placed near the bottom of the foot.
 Both the needle and the pad are attached by wires to a device.
 Gentle electrical pulses are sent through the needle while you rest.